mopo3ob-jack/mstd/README.md

 ## Memory
 #### allocator.hpp
-Contains wrappers for C-style procedural allocators.
+Contains wrappers for C-style allocators.
 They have the ability to count allocations to check for leaks.

+### prefetch.hpp
+Request pages to be prefetched by the kernel

 #### Arena.hpp
 Defines an allocator that can quickly allocate memory, but must free everything at once.